 There is nothing worse than getting an unexpected nose bleed when you are on vacation.
 If this happens and you have nothing to stop the bleed, grab your baby blanket.
 It can be a lifesaver in these situations.

 17. Prop It Up

 With some injuries, the best medicine is to just prop the injured body part up for a while.
 If you are out and about when this happens, you can use a baby blanket to prop up that leg or arm.

 Similarly, if you have someone who needs to lay down due to sickness, you can use it to prop up their head.

 18. Ice Pack

-There are times when you need an ice pack, but don’t have anything to put the ice in.
-In those situations, use your blanket as an ice pack.
+If you need an ice pack, but don’t have one, grab a receiving blanket.
 Put the ice in the middle, wrap the blanket up around it, or tie the corners together, and you have an instant ice pack.